 Amazon frogbit

-A native to Central and South America, Amazon frogbit is a perennial fast-growing, floating, aquatic plant, reminiscent of a large duckweed (Lemna minor).
-Leaves generally float on the water surface but can become emergent when the plant is crowded.
+A native to Central America and South America, Amazon frogbit is a perennial floating aquatic plant similar to a large duckweed (Lemna minor).
+Its leaves generally float on the water surface, but can become emergent when the plant is crowded.
+Adult plants can develop very quickly.

-It can often be found in fishponds, aquariums and water features.
-This invasive aquatic plant invades and smothers waterways.
-It can form large dense mats of runners and adult plants can develop very quickly.
-It can also block waterways and irrigation channels limiting recreational activities.
+Amazon frogbit is often found in fish ponds, aquariums and water features.
+It invades and smothers waterways, forming large dense mats of runners.
+It can also block waterways and irrigation channels, limiting recreational activities.

 Amazon frogbit is not a prohibited or restricted invasive plant under the Biosecurity Act 2014.